Report a lost or damaged bin

 - Put your bin on the edge of your property on your collection day

-- Number your bins if possible
+- Number your bins

 - Only leave your bins out on your collection day